 Stay In and Watch Your Wedding Video

 You put so much time and energy into planning your wedding, but a lot of us will only look at the photos or videos a few times before putting them on the shelf.
 Use this Valentine’s Day as an opportunity to reminisce on the best parts of your wedding day.
 Cook a lovely meal (or order one in) and cue up your wedding video or flip through your photo album.
 You’ll feel closer in no time.
-An added bonus?
-It will give your wallet a break if you're still feeling financially stressed from the big day.
+Plus, it will give your wallet a break if you're still feeling financially stressed from the big day.

 Make a Couple’s Bucket List